Atomic-Catz/Kiling-Ritual/README.md

 You need to use Radmin or Hamachi to play online with a friend.
 Just paste their IP address and press join once they host the game.

+# Disclaimer!
+This is a very very very very very early build.

 Download link: https://we.tl/t-cfMVbAaCk3yAouUA

 ###  The Core Loop